Where We Started

 Where We Are Today

 Over the years, Conservation Corps North Bay has flourished, becoming a national leader in the local corps movement.
-Since our inception, we’ve helped nearly 10,000 young men and women break the cycle of poverty while serving the environment and community.
+Since our inception, we’ve helped more than 12,000 young men and women break the cycle of poverty while serving the environment and community.

 We now provide year-round job training and education services to 250 youth.
 Our programs prepare young people from all corners of the North Bay to become strong environmental leaders, develop an ethic of service and create strong, sustainable communities.